cardano-foundation/CIPs/CIP-0381/README.md

 big number of use cases, and covering all of those can considerably extend the list of required functions.

 ### Curve specifications
-BLS12 curve is fully defined by the following set of parameters (coefficient A=0 for all BLS12 curves).
+The BLS12-381 curve is fully defined by the following set of parameters (coefficient A=0 for all BLS12 curves).
 Taken from [EIP 2537](https://eips.ethereum.org/EIPS/eip-2537):
 ```
 Base field modulus = 0x1a0111ea397fe69a4b1ba7b6434bacd764774b84f38512bf6730d2a0f6b0f6241eabfffeb153ffffb9feffffffffaaab